 Projected revenues are not expected to be adequate to fund all the Measure A candidate projects over the life of the 25 year program.
 Therefore, sponsors are strongly encouraged to proactively pursue and secure funds from other sources to ensure full funding of projects.
 The 2004 TEP and the SRHP have a matching funds goal of 50 percent for KCA projects and 30 percent for SR projects.
-However, in light of diminishing gas tax revenues, the TA acknowledges these goals may not be fully attainable.
+However, the TA acknowledges these goals may not be fully attainable.
+See Section 6 for new matching fund requirements.